LidkeLab/matlab-instrument-control/@MIC_PM100D/Readme.md

 ## Description
 Controls the [ThorLabs PM100D](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=3341&pn=PM100D) light power meter.
 The class can retrieve the current power and current temperature.
-The wavelenghth of the light can be set programatically, as can the wavelength (within the 400 nm to 1100 nm range).
+The wavelength of the light can be set programatically, as can the wavelength (within the sensor limits).
 The gui shows a movie of the plot of the measured power where the shown period can be modified.
 It also shows the current power and the maximum measured power.
 To run this code